 Follow Dr. Buijzen on Twitter: @bitescience

-Esther Rozendaal (PhD, University of Amsterdam, 2011) is Senior Researcher and Lecturer at the Department of Communication, University of Amsterdam.
+Esther Rozendaal (PhD, University of Amsterdam, 2011) is Senior Assistant Professor of Communication Science, Radboud University.
 In her academic work, she focuses on youth-directed communication and marketing and on science communication.
 Her work has been published in leading academic journals and was awarded by the American National Communication Association,

 ) and the International Communication Association (ICA

 Rozendaal: “All over the world, scientists are studying children and adolescents.
 Researchers from psychology, communication, economics, and numerous other disciplines are continuously gathering new and valuable insights on this important consumer group.
 My mission with Bitescience is to make this research accessible and attractive for professionals outside the academic world.”

 Follow Dr. Rozendaal on Twitter: @bitescience @estherrozendaal